 Admissions: Your first step to studying history at Chicago is to apply for admission to the College.
 History is a popular major and minor and recent graduates go on to brilliant careers as lawyers, politicians and policy makers, curators, entrepeneurs, consultants, teachers, and community activists.

-Your Campus Visit: Make the most of your visit by contacting History's undergraduate coordinator before you arrive.
+Your Campus Visit: Make the most of your visit by doing some research before you arrive!
 Find out about our award-winning faculty and amazing students.
 See a course that interests you?
 Then be sure to join the class and find out how we do history here.
 You will want to take a campus tour, guided by an undergraduate who has learned the amazing feat of answering questions while walking backwards.

 You're In!
 Now What?
 Don't be a stranger.
 Join the history undergraduates' list, firstname.lastname@example.org, come to our parties, follow us on Facebook and Twitter, and take a Civ sequence in your first year.